Middle School Youth Social Skills

 Formed Families Forward is pleased to offer a free series of LifeSkills Training for middle school-age students who live in Fairfax County and city of Fairfax.
 This program is free of charge and participating youth can earn prizes and gift cards for regularly attending!

-Our trainings for the 2018-19 school year have concluded.
-We hope to offer a new course of LifeSkills Training in fall 2019.
 Email us at info@FormedFamiliesForward.org if you might be interested in a fall class or if you have a venue (after school program; place of worship; youth club, etc. ) and would like us to deliver the program.

 The LifeSkills Training curriculum is a proven, evidence-based program designed to promote health and personal development.
 Topics include:

 - Myths and realities about smoking, alcohol and marijuana

 - Coping with anger